 With any sort of investment, your personal tolerance for risk plays a role.
 In this case, the “glide path” will be a key component of the risk.
-Glide path is the lingo fund managers use to determine how quickly funds shift from stocks to bonds.
+Glide path is the lingo that fund managers use to refer to determining how quickly funds shift from stocks to bonds.
 For people in their 20s, most funds will place the vast majority, in some cases even 100 percent, in stocks.
 For folks a couple of years from their target date, the portion of funds in stocks may be closer to 50 percent, maybe even slightly lower.
-It’s the in-between years, where they shift from one to another that can end up making a big difference in the balance in the end – too soon and you could miss out on a bull run, too slow and a bear market could eat up lots of your savings.
+It’s the in-between years, where they shift from one to another, that can end up making a big difference to the balance in the end — too soon and you could miss out on a bull run, too slow and a bear market could eat up lots of your savings.

 3. When should it stop?

 There are basically two types of target funds.
-One type, called “to retirement,” stops changing the stock-to-bond ratio once you hit the date, the other type continues to adjust as time goes on, called “through retirement.”
+One type, called “to retirement,” stops changing the stock-to-bond ratio once you hit the date; the other type, called “through retirement,” continues to adjust as time goes on.
 To-retirement funds end up being less risky at the expense of seeing your investments stop (or almost stop) growing when you hit the target date.
 Some experts prefer the through-retirement option, arguing that it’s important to continue managing the balance as you age, rather than risk outliving your money.

 4. What does it cost?

 Of course, there will be fees.
 But just because a fund has a higher fee, don’t dismiss it outright.
 As with many things, you get what you pay for.
 A fund with a higher fee, but also with a higher return, may end up netting you more money in the end.
 As with everything, there are low-priced options that excel and high-cost flops.
 Do your homework.

 5. How’s it managed?